damianhakert/damianhakert.github.io/source/handbook/index.html.md

 [One Tab](https://www.one-tab.com/) tames tabs into a list which can be sorted and exported.

+### Slack

+We use [Slack](https://www.slack.com/) which is a message app for teams in daily communication.
+Ask your manager for an invitation if you still don't have access.
+Browse through the channels and join those which you have interest in like Development, Frontend, Gaming and etc.

 ## Using Git to update this website<a name="starting-with-git"></a>

 ### Start using GitLab